Find out about careers in our technology and change service.

 If you live a bit further afield and the commute would be an issue then the options to work from home two or three days a week could be considered, depending on service needs.
-Due to the digital nature of the functions that T&C perform, many people enjoy the benefits that this flexibility affords.
+Due to the digital nature of the functions that we perform, many people enjoy the benefits that this flexibility affords.

 You can read about some of the teams within technology and change and the work they do below:

-Teams in projects and change services include:
+Teams in Digital and Transformation Services include:

-Technology services are responsible for the delivery and support of professional services that facilitate the use of technology which underpins all the council’s services and some of its partner’s services.
+Technology Services are responsible for the delivery and support of professional services that facilitate the use of technology which underpins all the council’s services and some of its partner’s services.
 The current customer base is approximately 7,000 council staff.

 Technology services also implements a range of technical ICT solutions and business improvement projects some of which are complex in nature.

-Teams in technology services include:
+Teams in Technology Services include:

-Technology solutions are responsible for taking the councils new and changing service requirements and creating technical solutions that provide their outcomes.
+Technology Solutions are responsible for taking the council's new and changing service requirements and creating technical solutions that provide their outcomes.

 There is a strong emphasis on creating digital services that both improve customer experience and create efficiencies within the organisation.
 As well as building new services we are involved in maximising the use of data across the authority including its security, governance and analysis.

-There is a strong commitment to compliance regimes including ITIL, ISO 27001 and architecture principles which guide all new development work to ensure the integrity of the councils Infrastructure.
+There is a strong commitment to compliance regimes including ITIL, ISO 27001 and architecture principles which guide all new development work to ensure the integrity of the council's infrastructure.